 - Helps in manifestation

 - Dispels sadness

 - Builds confidence

 - Helps overcome exhaustion

 - Builds endurance

 - Reduces fears

-The ruby is considered the birthstone of those born in the month of July, the most fiery and hot month of the year (in the Northern hemisphere, of course!)
+The ruby is considered the birthstone of those born in the month of July, the fiery month of the year (in the Northern hemisphere, of course!)

 Throughout centuries, the ruby was often mistaken for garnet, red tourmaline or spinel, so these are three other stones with somewhat similar properties to ruby that you can look into if you are attracted to the energy of ruby but cannot afford one at the moment.